The physics and applications of strongly coupled plasmas levitated in electrodynamic traps

 The Paul trap based setup developed for laser-plasma experiments is shown in Fig.~\ref{PaulTarg1}.
-A vacuum chamber allows reaching pressures down to the $10^{-6}$ mbar.
-Generally, laser plasma accelerators operate at pressure values around $10^{-5}$ mbar to minimize the effects of the gaseous environment on the laser beam, and to provide appropriate detection of laser-plasma accelerated particles.
-The Paul trap consists of four cylindrical copper rods of 5 mm diameter equidistantly spaced around the trap centre.
+A vacuum chamber allows reaching pressures down to the $10^{-6}$ mbar range.
+Generally, laser-plasma accelerators (LPAs) operate at pressure values around $10^{-5}$ mbar to minimize the effects of the gaseous environment on the laser beam and to provide appropriate detection of laser-plasma accelerated particles.
+The Paul trap consists of four cylindrical copper rods of 5 mm diameter, equidistantly spaced around the trap centre.
 The trap radius is $r_0 = 8.1$ mm.
-Due to the large optical access provided by the geometry used, large-numerical-aperture optics can be employed, characteristic for experiments with ultrahigh-intensity lasers.
-All a.c. and endcap electrodes are positioned in precision manufactured ceramic seats, which electronically isolate them with respect to each other.
+Due to a large optical access provided by the geometry used, large-numerical-aperture optics can be employed, characteristic for experiments with ultrahigh-intensity lasers.
+All a.c. and endcap electrodes are positioned in precision manufactured ceramic seats to electronically isolate them with respect to each other.
 Moreover, each a.c. electrode and each endcap electrode is connected to its individual voltage supply.
-The a.c. trapping voltage can reach a maximum value of 3 kV with $\Omega = 2 \pi \cdot 5$ kHz, while the d.c voltage applied between the endcap electrodes can rise up to 450 V.
+The a.c. trapping voltage can reach a maximum value of 3 kV with $\Omega = 2 \pi \cdot 5$ kHz, while the d.c voltage applied between endcap electrodes can rise up to 450 V.